wp-plugins/easy-appointments/readme.txt

 To add more slots per (location, service, worker) combination just clone the existing one.
 For two slots you need to have that connection twice.

-= Who to insert Appointments widget on Page/Post? =
+= How to insert Easy Appointments widget on Page/Post? =

 Place following shortcode into your Page/Post content: